Chichester – St George, Wyke, Cleveland Road

 3. (South chapel – east and south west windows) C J Edwards, 1960 and 1968.
 The earlier window glows with intense colours, contrasting with the muted tones of the later one (www.stainedglassrecords.org retrieved on 11/2/2013).

-4. (South aisle) Three single lights by Kempe and Co, 1914, removed here from the redundant church of All Saints, Portfield.
+4. (South aisle) Three single lights by Kempe and Co, 1914, moved here from the redundant church of All Saints, Portfield.

 Roodscreen: Dedicated in 1913, but now gone.
-The figures behind the altar may well be from it.
+The figures behind the altar are said to be from it (BE(W) ibid).